Arnold Alahverdian (Ph.D. Candidate)

 - Advisor: Touraj Daryaee

-Mark Gradoni is a doctoral student at the University California, Irvine, in the department of History, where he focuses on the history of the Sasanian Empire.
+Mark Gradoni is a doctoral student at the University California, Irvine in the department of History, where he focuses on the economic history of the Sasanian Empire.
 He holds a M.A. in the Humanities with a concentration in Art History and Archaeology from Hood College, as well as B.A.s in History and Ancient Studies from the University of Maryland-Baltimore County.
 His academic training is interdisciplinary, combining archaeological, art historical, and historical methodologies.
 He studies Iran and the broader Near East in Late Antiquity with interests in public engagement with archaeology, and the phenomenon of pseudo-archaeology in popular media.

-Nastasya Kosygina (Ph.D.
+Bermet Nishanova (Ph.D.
 Candidate)

 - nkosygin@uci.edu